Wer-Wolf/i8kutils/README.md

 To install i8kutils, type the following commands:

     sudo meson install

 You must then manually install the provided init scripts if necessary.
-For enabling i8kmon to read the battery status, you must also install 'acpitool' or 'acpi'.
+For enabling i8kmon to read the battery status, you must also install 'acpitool' or 'acpi', otherwise i8kmon will assume that it always runs on ac power.

 CONTRIBUTORS
 ============

 Contributors are listed here, in alphabetical order.

-    Pablo Bianucci <pbian@physics.utexas.edu>
+* Pablo Bianucci <pbian@physics.utexas.edu>

-	support for /proc/acpi
+    * support for /proc/acpi

-    David Bustos <bustos@caltech.edu>
+* David Bustos <bustos@caltech.edu>

-	patches for generating keyboard events
+    * patches for generating keyboard events

-    Jonathan Buzzard <jonathan@buzzard.org.uk>
+* Jonathan Buzzard <jonathan@buzzard.org.uk>

-	basic information on the SMM BIOS and the Toshiba SMM driver.
+    * basic information on the SMM BIOS and the Toshiba SMM driver
-	Asm code for calling the SMM BIOS on the I8K.
+    * Asm code for calling the SMM BIOS on the I8K.
 Without his help this work wouldn't have been possible.

-    Karl E. Jørgensen <karl@jorgensen.com>
+* Karl E. Jørgensen <karl@jorgensen.com>

-	init script for i8kmon daemon
+    * init script for i8kmon daemon

-    Stephane Jourdois <stephane@tuxfinder.org>
+* Stephane Jourdois <stephane@tuxfinder.org>

-	patches for correctly interpreting buttons status in the i8k driver
+    * patches for correctly interpreting buttons status in the i8k driver

-    Marcel J.E.
+* Marcel J.E.
 Mol <marcel@mesa.nl>

-	patches for the --repeat option in the i8kbuttons (obsolete on Abr 30, 2014) util
+    * patches for the --repeat option in the i8kbuttons (obsolete on Abr 30, 2014) util

-    Gianni Tedesco <gianni@ecsc.co.uk>
+* Gianni Tedesco <gianni@ecsc.co.uk>

-	patch to restrict fan contol to SYS_ADMIN capability
+    * patch to restrict fan contol to SYS_ADMIN capability

-    David Woodhouse <dwmw2@redhat.com>
+* David Woodhouse <dwmw2@redhat.com>

-  suggestions on how to avoid the zombies in i8kbuttons (obsolete on Abr 30, 2014)
+    * suggestions on how to avoid the zombies in i8kbuttons (obsolete on Abr 30, 2014)

-    Vitor Augusto <vitorafsr@gmail.com>
+* Vitor Augusto <vitorafsr@gmail.com>

-  fixes for the freeze bug at i8kmon, general update and bug fixes
+    * fixes for the freeze bug at i8kmon, general update and bug fixes

 and many others who tested the driver on their hardware and sent reports and patches.